mdimranictiu/TaskFlow-Server/README.md

 ## 🚀Features

 - **Task Management**: Easily add, edit, delete, and reorder tasks using a user-friendly interface.
-- **Community Interaction**: Submit your products, upvote, and post reviews to engage with fellow tech enthusiasts.
 - **Drag-and-Drop Functionality**: Seamlessly rearrange tasks across To-Do, In Progress, and Done categories for better workflow organization.
 - **Real-Time Updates:**: Instantly sync task changes with the MongoDB database to ensure persistence and data consistency.
 - **Authentication & Security**: Implement user authentication and authorization for secure access and personalized experiences.